SoftwareEngineeringToolDemos/FSE-2012-Prest-Version-of-Dione/build-vm/README.md

     $ vagrant up
     ```
 5. After built, VM GUI will be displayed.
-6. The VM will reboot after provisioning.
+6. The VM will reboot after provisioning, please wait for the VM to come up.
+7. A terminal should start in the Prest tool directory.
+Refer to Readme.txt on VM's Desktop to get started.

 #### Note:
   - The VM login credentials are: